frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/review-summary.md

+# Review & Summary

+## Review

+Make sure to review all the CAD you've done.

 ## Summary

 Congratulations on completing Stage 1E!
 With the Stage 1E tasks completed, your drivebase is now fully functional and could even be used as a blueprint to manufacture and assemble one.